 The past month or so has been all about staying on top of weeds, keeping pests away, drenching your garden through droughty periods, and harvesting some of your well-earned veggie bounty.

 But as any seasoned vegetable gardener knows, summer crops that move out of the soil and into the kitchen call for some new additions in your growing space.

-Before you know it, you’re weeding, prepping, and amending fresh beds to make room for yet another round of crops.
+Before you know it, you’re weeding, prepping, and amending fresh beds to make room for yet another round of crops sutiable for the autumn.

 There’s one vibrant veggie that always gets me stoked to plant in the cool seasons of spring or early fall: the beet!

 Beets are so versatile.
 A root veggie that’s notorious for that earthy taste you either love or hate, they also provide leafy spinach-like greens.

 Here’s a surprise fun fact for you: chard – another goosefoot and lookalike to beet greens, though more colorful – is in fact a variety of beet.